Projects

 Sustainability through occupational pension schemes?

-The planned project therefore analyzes a) what influence actors of co-determination have on investments in occupational pension schemes, b) to what extent they take into account socio-ecological aspects and c) whether the preferences expressed at the beginning of the investment chain match the final investment.
+In this project funded by the Hans-Böckler-Stiftung, research teams in three countries will study how codetermination actors can influence sustainable investments in occupational pension schemes.
+The project therefore analyzes a) what influence actors of co-determination have on investments in occupational pension schemes, b) to what extent they take into account socio-ecological aspects and c) whether the preferences expressed at the beginning of the investment chain match the final investment.
 Answers to this are particularly relevant for Germany in view of the increasing importance of occupational pension schemes.
 The comparison with the Netherlands and Denmark – both countries with quasi-universal occupational pensions, strong trade union influence and substantial sustainable investments – provides important insights and recommendations for political actors in Germany.